 - 7. This baseline and monitoring methodology is developed in collaboration with International Civil Aviation Organization (ICAO). - 8.
-The methodology also refers to the latest approved version of the following methodological tools: - (a) The methodological tool "Assessment of the validity of the original/current baseline and update of the baseline at the renewal of the crediting period"; - (b) The methodological "Tool to calculate baseline, project and/or leakage emissions from electricity consumption". - 9.
+The methodology also refers to the latest approved version of the following methodological tools: - (a) The methodological tool "Assessment of the validity of the original/current baseline and update of the baseline at the renewal of the crediting period"; - (b) The methodological tool "Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation Tool to calculate baseline, project and/or leakage emissions from electricity consumption". - 9.
 For more information regarding the approved methodologies and the tools as well as their consideration by the Executive Board (hereinafter referred to as the Board) of the clean development mechanism (CDM) please refer to http://cdm.unfccc.int/methodologies/PAmethodologies/approved.